radusbriciu/pcrm-book/README.md

-No matter how much economic support this project realistically gets during writing, it will only be a small fraction of the opportunity costs from writing the book at expense of consulting investment management clients and subsequently making it freely available online.
+No matter how much economic support this project realistically gets during writing, it will only be a small fraction of the opportunity costs from writing the book at expense of consulting investment management clients and subsequently potentially making it freely available online.
 Hence, you are encouraged to support it by the amount that you feel it is worth to you.

 If you happen to be among top 10 backers by the time the book is made publicly available, you will get three months personal access to an institutional-grade